He died after waiting 15 days for a hospital bed. His family blames unvaccinated covid-19 patients.

 When the pandemic began to devastate the country last year, the Weeks family joined the millions of Americans who worried about their parents and loved ones being separated from them.
 But Weeks was careful, Owenson said, and was vaccinated and boosted in late October.
 Simanski recalled later telling her dad about how a friend of hers was struggling to get family members vaccinated.

-“He said, ‘I don’t understand that, what is the reason for not getting vaccinated?’ ” Simanski said.
+“He said, ‘I don’t understand that, what is the reason for not getting vaccinated?’”
+Simanski said.
 “I told him how these people didn’t know what was in the vaccine.
-He said, ‘Well, we didn’t know what was in polio either but we got the shot.’”
+He said, ‘Well, we didn’t know what was in polio, either, but we got the shot.’”

-Around Halloween, Weeks called his children to let him know he would be unable to attend his granddaughter’s birthday party as he “didn’t feel good,” Owenson said.
+Around Halloween, Weeks called his children to let them know he would not be able to attend his granddaughter’s birthday party because he “didn’t feel good,” Owenson said.
 He had just gotten his booster and flu shots, and his doctor figured he was feeling some side effects.

-“He said, ‘I shouldn’t be around if I don’t know what’s making me feel this way,’ ” Simanski said.
+“He said, ‘I shouldn’t be around if I don’t know what’s making me feel this way,’” Simanski said.
 “He went that extra mile to make sure he wasn’t going to infect anyone if he had covid.”

 But on Nov.
-1, Weeks and his wife, Roberta, went to a hospital where it was determined that he had sepsis, a dangerous, blood-borne infection not related to covid that’s the body’s often-deadly response to out-of-control infections.
-According to the Centers for Disease Control and Prevention, 1 in 3 patients who die in a hospital had sepsis.
+1, Weeks and his wife, Roberta, went to a hospital, where it was determined that he had sepsis, a dangerous, blood-borne infection unrelated to covid-19 that is the body’s often-deadly response to out-of-control infections.
+According to the Centers for Disease Control and Prevention, 1 in 3 patients who die in a hospital have sepsis.

-Instead of staying at the hospital in Centerville, Iowa, for treatment, the family said they were told by officials that they had no available beds.
+Instead of staying at the hospital in Centerville, Iowa, for treatment, the family said, they were told by officials that the facility had no available beds.
 The surge was so bad in the state that the closest hospital bed officials could initially find was in Illinois.
 The next day, they were able to locate a bed at a small hospital in Newton, about 80 miles from Centerville.

-Although the hospital did the best they could to help treat Weeks with intravenous antibiotics, Owenson said, the family repeatedly pleaded for their father to be transferred to a hospital with more advanced ways of treatment.
+Although the hospital did the best it could to help treat Weeks with intravenous antibiotics, Owenson said, the family repeatedly pleaded for their father to be transferred to a hospital with more advanced treatment methods.
 A cardiologist ran tests on Weeks and concluded that his condition was worsening.

 “He was languishing in the hospital bed without care,” said Anthony Weeks, 52, of San Francisco.
 “He was a fixer and liked to explore creative solutions to things.
 So it was really baffling why he couldn’t fix this — or why no one could fix this.”

 After the family was allegedly told by hospital employees that their father was not high up on a “list of degrees of severity” to warrant a transfer, Owenson reached out to the University of Iowa Hospitals & Clinics about two weeks into his wait.
-Christopher Beard, a spokesman for the University of Iowa Hospitals & Clinics, told The Post that it is “the only tertiary care hospital in Iowa.”
+Christopher Beard, a spokesman for the University of Iowa Hospitals & Clinics, told The Post that it is “the only tertiary-care hospital in Iowa.”

 “I was begging for someone to look at his case,” Owenson said.

 On Nov.
-17, the university’s hospital transferred Dale Weeks to its clinic after 15 days.
-About a week later, on Thanksgiving, doctors determined that he needed surgery to clear out an infection of an artery near his stomach, where he had a stent previously installed to repair an aneurysm.
+17, after 15 days, the university’s hospital transferred Dale Weeks to its clinic.
+About a week later, on Thanksgiving, doctors determined that he needed surgery to clear out an infection in an artery near his stomach, where he had a stent previously installed to repair an aneurysm.

 Despite the 17-hour surgery on Nov.
 26, Weeks was still struggling, his family said.
 A second surgery was performed, but it could not help his failing kidneys or intestines.
 He died shortly thereafter.